Bill Gates Plans To Give Away Most Of His $200 Billion Fortune

 By planning to give away almost everything he has, he’s trying to reshape what it means to be a billionaire in the 21st century—and what kind of future all that money can help build.

-Ultimately, the focus on strategic and impactful philanthropy suggests a promising future for social initiatives that address critical issues.
-By adopting effective strategies and measuring outcomes, philanthropists can ensure their contributions foster lasting improvements in society.
+The emphasis on strategic and impactful philanthropy highlights a hopeful trajectory for initiatives designed to address critical societal issues.
+By focusing on effective strategies and measuring the outcomes of their contributions, philanthropists like Gates can ensure their efforts translate into meaningful, lasting improvements in communities around the world.